 Dear Colleague Letter 19-04

-ORR is pleased to announce a new Refugee Support Services (RSS) Youth Mentoring (YM) “Set-Aside” for Fiscal Year 2018.
-This letter specifies formulation and allocation details and will be a supplement to an upcoming Youth Mentoring Policy Letter which will identify program goals, eligibility, and reporting and monitoring requirements.
+ORR is pleased to announce the Refugee Support Services (RSS) Youth Mentoring (YM) “Set-Aside” for Fiscal Year (FY) 2019.
+This letter specifies formulation and allocation details and is a supplement to a Youth Mentoring Policy Letter (PL 19-02) which identifies program goals, eligibility, and reporting and monitoring requirements.

 Without adequate social support to encourage integration into their new communities and to advance their educational and vocational goals, some refugee youth may become disillusioned about their future, and may engage in anti-social behavior and activity or become at-risk for depression or social isolation.
 Connecting refugee youth to caring and supportive members of their community can provide invaluable support as they adjust to their communities and learn to identify, and strive to achieve, their educational or vocational goals, ultimately facilitating integration and economic self-sufficiency.

 To ensure a positive path towards social and economic integration, ORR has prioritized the formulation of a Youth Mentoring Set-Aside program.
 The primary goals of this program are to 1) promote positive civic and social engagement and to 2) support individual educational and vocational advancement.

 The FY 2019 allocations to states, Wilson-Fish programs, and replacement designees are based on the number of ORR-eligible individuals ages 15-24 who were served by the state in the previous fiscal year (FY 20181) as reported in the ORR-5 and that was verified against the ORR Refugee Arrivals Data System (RADS).